samclane/samclane.github.io/_posts/2018-7-19-Other-Links-Jekyll.md

 ---
 layout: post
 title: Generate links to your other blog posts automatically using Jekyll/Liquid
-subtitle: Lower your bounce rate (I feel dirty saying that)
+description: Lower your bounce rate (I feel dirty saying that)
 comments: true
 published: true
 ---